Report a Concern

 Foreign components must be identified in research proposals, progress reports, and final technical reports, and require prior approval from the NIH.
 Foreign components may include activities such as:

-Extensive foreign travel for the purpose of data collection, surveying, sampling, and similar activities; and
+Extensive foreign travel for the purpose of data collection, surveying, sampling, and similar activities

 In NIH grant application forms, a foreign component may be identified by:

-Visit NIH R&R Other Project Information Form for details on how to complete the form with respect to foreign components.
+Visit NIH R&R Other Project Information Form – Section 6 for details on how to complete the form with respect to foreign components.

-It is also important in NIH and National Science Foundation (NSF) proposals to report all resources for research, including those from foreign entities, in the “Current and Pending Support/Other Support” documentation.
+It is also important for NIH and National Science Foundation (NSF) to report all resources for research, including those from foreign entities, in the “Current and Pending Support/Other Support” documentation.
 This includes any research support you receive.
 Examples include, but are not limited to:

-Work with visiting personnel who are supported by a foreign organization; or
+Work with visiting personnel who are supported by a foreign organization

 The NIH further notes that “Other Support” includes all foreign and domestic resources made available to a researcher in support of or related to their research, regardless of whether or not the resources have monetary value.
 Examples of other support include Rutgers University internal funding and consulting.
 Other support is reported to NIH prior to the award activation as part of the “just-in-time” process, as well as in progress reports submitted to NIH.
 Pending applications for support should be reported as part of the “just-in-time” process, but such support does not need to be identified in progress reports until it is committed by the sponsor.